adhiraj2001/DontKnow/README.md

 ## Non Functional requirements

-### Reusability
+### 1.Reusability

+- All the common constants that are being used are imported from a dedicated file for constants which makes the process of debugging very easy .
 - The logic that is used for parsing the data from a specific format can be reused for parsing other formats of data .
+Most of the modules that we use are standard modules and there is very less chance of version mismatch of modules .
 - This helps in maintaining the code for a long time and also helps in the process of debugging .

-### Storage
+### 2.Storage

-- All the data that we recieve will be parsed and stored in a MySQL database .
-We are using MySQL to make the data more related to each other and put some logic into it .
+- All the data that we recieve will be parsed and stored in a Relational MySQL database
+- We are using MySQL to make the data more related to each other and put some logic into it .

-### Users
+### 3.Users

-- There is only one type of user who needs to upload the data and it will be parsed , validated and then ingested into the database if the data provided is valid .
+- There is only one type of user who needs to upload the data to the user module .
+- The system then recieves the raw data from the user module and it will be parsed , validated and then ingested into the database if the data provided is valid .

+### 4.Integration

+- The system is designed such that it can be easily integrated with the user module from where the data is collected.
+- Integration with other systems such as search and querying systems , analytic systems are also

+## Scope

+### 1.Things in Scope

+- Validating data that is being sent by the user module and mapping the attributes to their respective logical attributes and form a relationship between the data .
+- Creating a specific format of data to which all the raw data is to be converted .

+### 2.Things not in Scope

+- Searching and querying the ingested data in not in the scope of the project .
+- Collecting data from users is not a part of the system .
+It will be implemented in the user module .

 ## Technical Requirements